curdwithraisins/pg-real/README.md

 ##### Connection

 The central part of the packet is PostgreSQL.
 We need to have a connection to the DB.
-To instantiate new connection, use [pg](https://github.com/brianc/node-postgres) module or create connection with the **SubClient** class.
+To instantiate new connection use **SubClient** class.
 THis class instantiate Client class of the **pg** module with an additional functionality for functions declaration:
 ```
 const connectionString = `postgres://${user}:${password}@${host}:${port}}/${database}`;